bokulich-lab/q2-fondue/tutorial/tutorial.md

 Some microbiome datasets are also uploaded on [Qiita](https://qiita.ucsd.edu), an open-source microbial study management platform.
 While all data deposited on Qiita is automatically deposited into ENA-EBI, one can also use the QIIME 2 plugin [redbiome](https://forum.qiime2.org/t/querying-for-public-microbiome-data-in-qiita-using-redbiom/4653) to query and obtain data and metadata from Qiita.

 ## Using q2-fondue
-After reading about regionally distinct microbial communities in vineyards in the publication by Bokulich et al. (2016)<sup>2</sup>, we are super curious to explore the dataset this study was based.
-Luckily, with q2-fondue retrieving all this data is a cakewalk!
+After reading about regionally distinct microbial communities in vineyards in the publication by Bokulich et al. (2016)<sup>2</sup>, we are super curious to explore the dataset this study was based on.
+Luckily, with _q2-fondue_ retrieving all this data is a cakewalk! :cake:

 ## Installation
-q2-fondue will be installable as a conda package in the near future.
+_q2-fondue_ will be installable as a conda package in the near future.
 For now, we install it with pip into an existing QIIME 2 environment.

 > _Note:_ the current q2-fondue version supports QIIME 2 **v2021.4** or higher - get the latest QIIME 2 release in the [Installation guide](docs.qiime2.org).